jitrc/tau2-enhanced/AI_REPORT.md

 **Pros:**
 *   Focuses on practical, real-world tasks in a terminal.
 *   Good for assessing command-line proficiency.
-*   Reproducible as no other llm involved.
+*   Reproducible as no other LLM is involved.
-*   Easy to add new task, including multimodal task like parsing a pdf with image.
+*   Easy to add new tasks, including multimodal tasks like parsing a PDF with an image.

-**Rationale for Not Selection:** TODO:Improve
+**Rationale for Not Selecting:**
-*   **Limited analytical depth:** As a relatively new benchmark (April 2025), performance gains can be achieved through straightforward agent improvements (better context management, enhanced tool calling, self-validation mechanisms, retry logic) without requiring deep capability analysis.
-Single brittle scoring and not detailed breakdown or metrics.
-Limited environment diversity (clean Docker containers unlike real-world messiness).
+*   **Limited Analytical Depth:** As a relatively new benchmark (April 2025), its evaluation is based on a single, brittle scoring metric that limits deep capability analysis.
+Performance gains can often be achieved through straightforward agent improvements (e.g., better context management, enhanced tool calling, self-validation, retry logic) without requiring a fundamental analysis of the agent's core reasoning abilities.
+The environment diversity is also limited, relying on clean Docker containers that do not reflect the complexity of real-world systems.
-*   **Scattered task coverage:** Tasks span enterprise-relevant domains (networking, debugging, system administration) but lack concentrated depth within each category.
-For example, networking might include one DHCP configuration, one SSH setup, and one firewall task—insufficient for systematic failure pattern analysis.
-This breadth-over-depth approach enables category-level weakness identification but prevents root cause analysis of domain-specific failure modes.
+*   **Scattered Task Coverage:** The benchmark's tasks span multiple enterprise-relevant domains (networking, debugging, system administration) but lack concentrated depth within each category.
+For instance, the networking tasks might include one DHCP configuration, one SSH setup, and one firewall rule—a breadth-over-depth approach that is insufficient for systematic failure pattern analysis.
+While this allows for category-level weakness identification, it prevents a thorough root cause analysis of domain-specific failure modes.

 ---